-On September 15, 2010, the Company's Board of Directors (the "Board") adopted the Contango ORE, Inc. Equity Compensation Plan (the "2010 Plan"), which was approved by shareholders on December 8, 2011.
-Under the 2010 Plan, the Board may issue up to 1,000,000 shares of common stock and options to officers, directors, employees or consultants of the Company.
-The maximum aggregate number of shares of common stock of the Company with respect to which grants may be made to any individual is 100,000 shares during any calendar year.
-Awards made under the 2010 Plan are subject to such restrictions, terms and conditions, including forfeitures, if any, as may be determined by the Board.
-Stock-based compensation expense for the years ended June 30, 2018 and June 30, 2017 was \$2,468,645 and \$1,787,558, respectively.
+On September 15, 2010, the Company's Board of Directors (the "Board") adopted the Contango ORE, Inc. Equity Compensation Plan (the "2010 Plan").
+On November 14, 2017, the Stockholders of the Company approved and adopted the Contango ORE, Inc. Amended and Restated 2010 Equity Compensation Plan (the "Amended Equity Plan").
+The amendments to the 2010 Plan included (a) increasing the number of shares of Common Stock that the Company may issue under the plan by 500,000 shares; (b) extending the term of the plan until September 15, 2027; and (c) allowing the Company to withhold shares to satisfy the Company's tax withholding obligations with respect to grants paid in Company Stock.
+Under the Amended Equity Plan, the Board may issue up to 1,500,000 shares of common stock and options to officers, directors, employees or consultants of the Company.
+Awards made under the Amended Equity Plan are subject to such restrictions, terms and conditions, including forfeitures, if any, as may be determined by the Board.
+As of June 30, 2019, there were 456,666 shares of unvested restricted common stock outstanding and zero options to purchase shares of common stock outstanding issued under the Amended Equity Plan.
+Stock-based compensation expense for the fiscal years ended June 30, 2019 and 2018 was \$2,988,331 and \$2,468,645, respectively.
 The amount of compensation expense recognized does not reflect cash compensation actually received by the individuals during the current period, but rather represents the amount of expense recognized by the Company in accordance with GAAP.
+All restricted stock grants are expensed over the applicable vesting period based on the fair value at the date the stock is granted.
+The grant date fair value may differ from the fair value on the date the individual's restricted stock actually vests.

-Under the 2010 Plan, options granted must have an exercise price equal to or greater than the market price of the Company's common stock on the date of grant.
+Under the Amended Equity Plan, options granted must have an exercise price equal to or greater than the market price of the Company's common stock on the date of grant.
 The Company may grant key employees both incentive stock options intended to qualify under Section 422 of the Internal Revenue Code of 1986, as amended, and stock options that are not qualified as incentive stock options.
 Stock option grants to non-employees, such as directors and consultants, may only be stock options that are not qualified as incentive stock options.
 Options generally expire after five years.
 Upon option exercise, the Company's policy is to issue new shares to option holders.